Join the Rowville Secondary College Alumni Association and be part of the growing story of our school’s history and future.

 Employment Masterclass Photos

-We hope to welcome more alumni back to actual on-campus sessions with students when safe to do so, and until then, during Term 3 and beyond we will be hosting ‘Interactive online Advisory/Q&A sessions’ for students.
+We hope to welcome more alumni back to actual on-campus sessions with students when safe to do so, and until then, we will be hosting ‘Interactive online Advisory/Q&A sessions’ and videos for students.